leptos-rs/leptos-handbook/src/marketing/strategy.md

 # Strategy

 The Leptos marketing strategy focuses on inspiring developers and early adopters.
-See the [marketing personas](./personas.md) for how this strategy may apply to different cohorts and user groups.
+See the [marketing personas](./personas.md) for how this strategy may manifest as a value proposition for different cohorts and user groups.

 The expected path to adoption/use ([our objectives](./objectives.md)) is to reach many users through communication of the [value proposition](./value_proposition.md) to early adopter developers.
 Those developers will in turn encourage others in their community to use Leptos, including management at their place(s) of work.

 The strategy works in two phases: